IceBerge421/markdown-cv/index.md

 Thach, Hibby (co-chair) and Haimson, Oliver; Gass, Arianna (co-chair); Schmalzer, Madison and **Berge, PS**; McLaren, Jack.
 (Forthcoming, 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%".
 To be presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.

 `2022`
 **Berge, PS**; Cox, Daniel; Murray, Jack; & Salter, Anastasia.
-(Forthcoming December 2022).
+(December 2022).
 “Adventures in TwineSpace: An Augmented Reality Story Format for Twine."
 Presented at the International Conference on Interactive Digital Storytelling 2022, Santa Cruz, California.
-Hybrid Event.
+In-Person Event.

-`2022`
-**Berge, PS**; Cox, Daniel; Murray, Jack; & Salter, Anastasia.
-(Forthcoming December 2022).
-“Adventures in TwineSpace: An Augmented Reality Story Format for Twine" ICIDS 2022, Santa Cruz, California.
-(Accepted for publication and presentation).
-Hybrid Event.

 `2022`
 David Kocik, Celeste Oon, Camille Butera, **Berge, PS**, Michael Senters.
 (October 2022).
 "Emerging Fandom Networks on Discord."
 Presented on the “Intimacy and Hierarchy in Fan Discord Servers” panel at the Fan Studies Network - North American 2022 Conference.
 Virtual Event.